 How to Dual Boot Windows and Android on Your PC

 Just like Windows, you can also install Android on your PC.
 But doing so will dedicate your PC to Android only.
 And if you wish to use Windows, it will not be possible unless you format your HDD and install Windows again.
-However, if you dual boot Windows with Android on your PC, you can enjoy both of them.
+However, if you dual boot Windows and Android on your PC, you can enjoy both of them.

-SEE ALSO: How to Install Remix OS 3.0 on your PC alongside Windows 10?.
+SEE ALSO: How to Install Remix OS 3.0 on your PC alongside Windows 10?

 Dual Boot Android KitKat 4.4 and Windows 7 on your PC

 In this tutorial, we have used Windows 7 with Android KitKat 4.4.
 So, you need to install Windows 7 first.
 Besides Windows 7, you can also install Windows 10 as well.
 After you are done with Windows, you can follow these steps to install Android KitKat on your PC.
-You can download Android KitKat 4.4 ISO file from here.
+You can download the Android KitKat 4.4 ISO file from here.

 Step 1: Create Bootable Installation Media for Android KitKat

-Besides bootable CD, you can also create bootable USB disk using Rufus or using Windows image burner utility or even Command Prompt.
+Besides bootable CD, you can also create a bootable USB disk using Rufus or using Windows image burner utility or even Command Prompt.

 Step 2: Insert Installation Media and Restart your PC